 Special arrangements apply where a non-UK resident seeks legal aid for an application to the Court of Session in terms of either:

-These conventions contain wide-ranging and detailed provisions, not covered in detail in this Handbook.
-Further information is also available on the Scottish Government’s website.
+These conventions contain wide-ranging and detailed provisions, not covered in detail in this guidance.

 This is an agreement between contracting states to facilitate the return from one state to another of a child wrongfully removed in breach of custody rights, applying in the state where the child is habitually resident.
 The right of custody in question may have arisen by operation of law, or by judicial or administrative decision, or by a legally binding agreement.